 As stated by staff members, a pressing issue in the center is the number of kids that return to detention only after a few weeks of release.
 One of the aims of this program is to introduce these kids to an artistic community where they can get an artistic outlet, and to empower young individuals to express themselves in creative ways.

 The Flex community frequently holds dance events, freestyle sessions, and competitions where young people can get involved.
 Transforming energy into a positive, non-verbal expression might help the program participants find personal solutions to conflict in fundamentally non-violent ways.

 We aim to expand this program to other countries and collaborate with more artists across the world.
-The Flex program has already been offered to expand to other detention centers as well as foster care facilities throughout NYC.
 We are developing a sustainable program for years to come that can be developed in other detention centers both Nationally and Internationally.
-Our FlexIN FlexOUT (see menu) initiative explains our current International Collaborations.
+Our FlexIN FlexOUT Initiative (see menu) explains our current International Collaborations.

 The Flex Program primarily concentrates on the instruction of Flex Dance – a style of street dance that is characterized by rhythmic movement in different forms such as bone breaking, waving, illusions/punchlines, hat-dancing, connecting, pausing, gliding, get-low and bruk-up.
 We will also have guest teachers in Hip Hop, Dancehall, African Dance, Animation/Theater, Lite Feet and Lyrical.